2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 • Customer Loyalty: Measure and predict customer loyalty, and customize communications to increase the lifetime value of your most loyal customers.

-• Demand Planning and Inventory Management: With predictive analytics, organizations can use customer purchase preferences, transaction data, and inventory data to predict demand and manage inventory mix across channels.
+• Demand Planning and Inventory Management: With predictive CDP analytics, organizations can use customer purchase preferences, transaction data, and inventory data to predict demand and manage inventory mix across channels.

-• Business Efficiency: A strong customer data foundation foundation forms part of the blueprint for accurate attribution, making forecasting more effective.
+• Business Efficiency: A strong customer data foundation forms part of the blueprint for accurate attribution, making forecasting more effective.

 What is the Difference Between a CDP and Other Data Management Solutions?

-There can be some confusion over the differences and benefits of a customer data platform (CDP) versus other data management solutions, like a data management platform (DMP) a customer relationship management (CRM) platform, a data warehouse, and data lakes.
+There can be some confusion over the differences and benefits of a customer data platform (CDP) versus other data management solutions, like a data management platform (DMP), a customer relationship management (CRM) platform, a data warehouse, and data lakes.
 While they all manage customer data in some capacity, they are all built for different purposes and have some significant variations.

-What is a CDP?
+What is a CDP Platform?

 What is a DMP?